harshRaj2017/simulating_eeg/README.md

 (1) Required data is downloaded from TVB default project datasets.

 (2) Downloaded file is in .h5 format, therefore it is converted into the required format like .zip,.txt, or .npy for python scripting.
+All required inputs are stored into the "data" folder.

 (3) Finally, A python script to simulate_eeg from the given user input is uploaded with the name of "simulating_eeg.ipynb".